Colsai/Data-604-JP/README.md

 - A Hotel is a strong entity.
 - Hotel Room is a weak entity.
 - A Room Number is a PARTIAL identifier.

+*Medications could be weak entities, disease could be strong disease type.
+BUT everything really depends on the business case.
+You build your model to the business rule.
+The business requirement is very important because that is how you build your model*

+What is the identifying relationship?
+This is what links strong entities to weak entities (belongs to...) >---|-|- Each hotel can have multiple rooms.
+1:N.

+## Dependents
+The identifying relationship between the employee and...

+## Relationship Attribute Types
+Relationship type can also have attribute types.
+These attribute types can be migrated to one of the participating entity types in case of 1:1 or 1:N relationship type.

+##
+Employee has "works on" as the relationship.

+## Attributes
+Attribute type represents a property of an entity type.
+Example: Name and Addres are attribute types of the entity type supplier Attribute is an instance of an attribute type

+## Attribute types
+Key attribute types
+Simple versus Composite Attribute Types
+Single-Valued versus multi-valued attribute types Derived attribute type
+Required Versus Optional Attribute Type
+(SSN should be an optional)

+## Key Attribute Types
+'Identifier' or 'Primary Key' is an attribute that uniquely identifies individual instances of an entity type.
+Uniquely identify individual instances of an entity type: SSN, product number, supplier number Two keys in one = composite key
+Simple key is just ONE THING "supplier status"
+A Composite attribute type is an attribute type that can be decomposed into other meaningful attribute types.
+Simple attribute has nothing in parenthesis (no division of the attribute type) Age is a DERIVED attribute from date of birth (you can get the age from date of birth)

+## Identifiers (keys)

+## Criteria for identifiers
+Choose identifiers that will not change and are not null Don't pick identifiers that can change/locations or people's names

+## Cardinality
+Cardinality Constraints-
+Minimum cardinality, 0 then optional
+1+, mandatory

+Basketball team can have 0-N number of players.
+Cardinality
+Mandatory one -||-
+Optional one o-|-
+Mandatory many |-<
+optional many -o-<

+Double line means = all X must be relationship Y